In this guide, I’ll show you the steps to prevent double clicking in Access on the same day.

 Methodology to prevent double clicking in Access

 There is more than one way to prevent double clicking in Access.
-I will be using the following methodology:
+I’ll be using the following methodology:

 - When the user presses the button for the first time, the system date will be inserted into an Archive table